 Fuel and Sleep

-Running twice a day can be taxing on the body, so if you decide to try double runs, you should be sure you are getting enough calories to fuel these runs and enough sleep to adequately recover from them.
+Running twice a day can be taxing on the body, so if you decide to try double sessions, you should be sure you are getting enough calories to fuel these runs and enough sleep to adequately recover from them.

 Timing